-1. You are not nearly as interesting as you think you are.
+- 1. You are not nearly as interesting as you think you are.
 Those of you who insisted on self evaluation or were seeking out those most like you, got slammed.
-Professor Scala and I don't care if you have found a soul mate on campus who likes the same kind of jelly on their PBJ as you.

-2. The internet provides access to everybody's opinion about everything.
+Professor Scala and I don't care if you have found a soul mate on campus who likes the same kind of jelly on their PBJ as you. - 2.
+The internet provides access to everybody's opinion about everything.
 It is not appropriate to begin and end a reference search with a collection of blogs that support a critical argument you are making.

-3. It is wonderful that you felt like writing a poem or a short story or a play and it is reasonable that this effort would satisfy prompts 2, 4 and 6 above.
+If you do your inquiry without leaving your room, you will almost certainly get a giant FAIL. - 3.
+It is wonderful that you felt like writing a poem or a short story or a play and it is reasonable that this effort would satisfy prompts 2, 4 and 6 above.
 But if you do nothing more than that in your inquiry then you have not answered prompts 1, 3 and 5 and you will be forced to do more work.
-After all, if you remember the title of this course it is about modes of reasoning and research methods.
 So write a short story?
 No. Criticize a story?
-Yes.
+Maybe.
 Write and criticize a short story?
-Sure.

-4. College professors spot what you all would call BS a mile away (usually within the first two sentences) and no matter how you much you expand your inquiry with your own unsubstantial meanderings or cut and paste of internet drawings and blurbs, if it looks like BS and smells like BS, it is BS, and you get slammed.
+Sure. - 4.
+College professors spot what you all would call BS a mile away (usually within the first two sentences) and no matter how you much you expand your inquiry with your own unsubstantial meanderings or cut and paste of internet drawings and blurbs, if it looks like BS and smells like BS, it is BS, and you get slammed.

-5. Here is a good question to ask yourself after you finish an inquiry: Given a single sentence to describe what was accomplished with my inquiry I can now say: And if you are forced to say something like: "I found out that water is wet" or "I like the Simpsons" or "Thinking critically is hard" then you will know at once the kind of grade you will receive.